-"Everyone -- from the person who decides if you get that job you've always wanted to the person who decides if you get a loan for your dream house -- is influenced by how you look," superintendent Gene Moore said.
+"Everyone -- from the person who decides if you get that job you've always wanted to the person who decides if you get a loan for your dream house -- is influenced by how you look," superintendent Jonathan Phipps said.
+"Students' appearance can also influence their attitudes toward learning and behaving.
+The board believes it has a duty to set high standards for our students to insure their success -- during school and in life after school."
+The policy sets specific standards for student dress and requires principals to see that those standards are maintained.